-Connecting a portable generator directly to your home’s wiring can be deadly to you and others.
-A generator that is directly connected to your home’s wiring can ‘back-feed” onto the power lines connected to your home.
-Utility transformers can then ‘step-up’ or increase this back-feed to thousands of volts and enough to electrocute a lineman making outage repairs a long way from your house.
+Connecting a portable generator directly to your home’s wiring can be deadly to you and our crews.
+A generator directly connected to your home’s wiring can ‘back-feed” to power lines connected to your home.
+Utility transformers can then ‘step-up’ or increase this back-feed to thousands of volts and is enough to electrocute linemen making outage repairs a long way from your house.
 You could also cause expensive damage to utility equipment and your generator.

-The only safe way to connect a portable generator to your existing wiring is to have a licensed electrical contractor install a double-pole, double-throw transfer switch between the generator and the utility service in compliance with all state and local electrical codes.
+The only safe way to connect a portable generator to your existing wiring is to have a licensed electrical contractor install a double-pole double-throw transfer switch between the generator and utility service in compliance with all state and local electrical codes.

 Plugging a generator into a regular household outlet can energize “dead” power lines and injure neighbors or linemen.
 Connect individual appliances that have their outdoor-rate power cords directly to the receptacle outlet of the generator, or connect these cord-connected appliances to the generator with the appropriate outdoor-rate power cord having a sufficient wiring gauge to handle the electrical load.

-Do not operate more appliances and equipment that the output rating of the generator.
+Do not operate more appliances and equipment than the output rating of the generator.
 Overloading your generator can seriously damage your appliances and electronics.
-A portable electric generator should be used only when necessary, and only to power essential equipment.
+A portable electric generator should be used only when necessary and only to power essential equipment.

-To ensure safe operation, don’t cut corners when it comes to safety.
+To ensure safe operation, do not cut corners when it comes to safety.
 Carefully read and observe all instructions in your portable electric generator’s owner’s manual.

 Consult your manufacturer’s manual for correct grounding procedures.

 Don’t Store Fuel Indoors or Refuel Generator While it’s Running